skyssolutions/lynxchan/src/be/Readme.txt

 It accepts the following arguments:
 --debug, -d: for development.
 Will not cache static files and will reload any module besides the ones directly under the be directory.
 --reload, -r: will rebuild all pages on boot.
+--no-daemon, -nd: will not start listening.
+For rebuilding pages while having a server running.

 The json api files will be stored on the api directory and acessed by the same subdomain. api.domain/function will use the file api/function.js.
 The form api for support of users without js because they are retarded tin foilers are in the form directory and work the same as the api directory.